 Petroleum products include transportation fuels, fuel oils for heating and electricity generation, asphalt and road oil, and feedstocks for making the chemicals, plastics, and synthetic materials that are in nearly everything we use.
-In 2019, of the approximately 7.5 billion barrels of total U.S. petroleum consumption, 45% was finished motor gasoline (includes fuel ethanol), 20% was distillate fuel (heating oil and diesel fuel made from crude oil and biomass-based diesel fuel), and 8% was jet fuel.
-Over 13 other types of petroleum products made up the other 27% of total petroleum consumption in 2019.
+In 2023, of the approximately 7.4 billion barrels of total U.S. petroleum consumption, about 44% was finished motor gasoline (includes fuel ethanol), 19% was distillate fuel (heating oil and diesel fuel), and 8% was jet fuel.
+Nine types of hydrocarbon gas liquids combined made up 17% of total U.S. petroleum consumption.
+Other types of petroleum products (including biofuels: biodiesel, renewable diesel, and other biofuels) combined made up about 11% of total petroleum consumption in 2023.

 Learn more: